ross102/aella/README.md

 AppState - where the store is located.

-Components - This is where the resource ccomponent is located.
-It also has the shared components folder for the styled components , layout components and other components.
+Components - This is where the ccomponents are located.
+It has the screen size folder for responsiveness and shared components folder for the styled components , layout components and other components

 Features - For slice methods and  async thunks.